1. Who first discovered the ruins of Harappa?

 Explanation: Marks of furrows were found, showing agricultural activity.

-17. Harappan weights were usually made of:
+17. Harappan weights were usually made of__________.

 A) Gold